DariusCatrina/dMRI-Image-Processing-in-python/README.md

 This repository contains notes/tutorials using dipy library, in python, for d-MRI image processing.

 ## Genes prediciton
-Using 3D d-MRI scans and a convolutional neural network / Streamlines vectors coordinates with a linear model to predict the AOPE genes.
+Using 3D d-MRI scans and a convolutional neural network / Streamlines vectors coordinates with a linear model to predict the APOE genes.

 Code coming soon ...